top of page

 The buildings and land are part of the cultural heritage of the area, forming the backdrop to a part of Seaford/Frankston’s history after the subdivision of the land in 1919.

-The land since farming ceased, looking eastwards
+Pictured: The land since farming ceased, looking eastwards.

-Frankston City Council purchased the 20.8 hectares of land
+Frankston City Council Purchase of Site

 In 2011, a tender from FCC was called to establish a vision and recommendations for use of the site, leading to a series of community consultations being held in 2011 and 2012.
 The community response suggested that the site could accommodate the following considerations in any proposed site activation:

-• the site would contribute to food security for the local communities of Frankston and neighbouring communities through food growing, distribution and community education relating to food production, including the production of Indigenous foods.
+The site would contribute to food security for the local communities of Frankston and neighbouring communities through food growing, distribution and community education relating to food production, including the production of Indigenous foods.

-• the site would be activated in genuine collaboration with the community, with activities to evolve over time and eventually become a thriving community based social enterprise with a range of options including education and job opportunities.
+The site would be activated in genuine collaboration with the community, with activities to evolve over time and eventually become a thriving community based social enterprise with a range of options including education and job opportunities.

-• the management of Down’s Estate would be considered in relation to the wetlands as a “whole of site” package (both wetlands and Down’s Estate) that could align in ecological management, community education and ecotourism.
+The management of Down’s Estate would be considered in relation to the wetlands as a “whole of site” package (both wetlands and Down’s Estate) that could align in ecological management, community education and ecotourism.

 In January 2014, a group of passionate local residents formed Down's Estate Community Working Group to create an exciting and sustainable community project for Down's Estate.